Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Dynamics of motion

+Above, the value of $C$ depends on the frequency of the forcing on the right-hand side of the angular momentum balance.
 The spring and circulatory lift both contribute restoring torques that lead to the oscillator-like behavior.
 Additionally, both the inertia of the solid and the added mass of the fluid contribute to the total inertia appearing in the denominator of the natural frequency.
 In contrast, the damping arises solely from the fluid.
 It may be surprising that the presence of the fluid leads to damping since there is no energy dissipation in the system; however, there is energy transfer between the foil and the fluid which manifests as an effective damping.

 Due to the presence of Theodorsen's function, the natural frequency and damping ratio are functions of the actuation frequency and are complex numbers.
 Their magnitudes are shown in figure~\ref{fig:theoFreqDamp}, along with Theodorsen's function.
 The natural frequency decreases as the actuation frequency increases.
 However, since the magnitude of Theodorsen's function varies between 1 at low frequencies and $\frac{1}{2}$ at large frequencies, the natural frequency varies little with actuation frequency, especially for large values of the stiffness ratio $K$.
 How the damping ratio varies with actuation frequency depends on the stiffness ratio, but the variation is small.
 The natural frequency increases with the stiffness ratio and decreases with the mass ratio $R$, matching our intuition for a mass-spring-damper system.
 The damping ratio decreases upon increasing the stiffness ratio or mass ratio.
 The reason is that as $K$ or $R$ increases, the characteristic fluid force becomes comparatively small, thereby making the damping ratio small since damping arises solely from the fluid.